Pets cause some terrible destruction of nature. Here’s how to be a more eco friendly pet owner

 - plasticisers in the lining of tinned food

-Prolonged exposure to these chemicals can cause hormonal problems, cancer, and other serious conditions, so it’s essential to clean your floors and carpets with a natural product and use no chemicals on your grass.
+Prolonged exposure to these chemicals can cause hormonal problems, cancer, and other serious conditions.
+So when considering how to be a more eco friendly pet owner, it’s essential to think about how clean your floors and carpets, too.
+Also: use a natural product and use no chemicals on your grass and in your garden.
 It’s also a good idea to only buy organic bedding for your pets (see below for some ideas).

 Note that cats in particular are prone to thyroid issues as they age, and some experts suspect this could be due to the BPA lining their food tins – all the more reason to follow my eco friendly pet advice on food, above.